Dibucaine number: Distinction

 The distinctive quality of dibucaine is that its enzyme inhibition of the wild type butyrylcholinesterase (Typical) is substantially greater than that of the mutant butyrylcholinesterase (Atypical).
 Thus, the atypical enzyme is said to be resistant to dibucaine inhibition.
 This can be used to distinguish individuals in the aforementioned genetic classes.
 Lockridge and La Du measured atypical and usual human serum cholinesterases with the fluorescent probe, N-methyl-(7-dimethylcarbamoxy)quinolinium iodide.
 Four active sites per tetramer were found in each enzyme.
-The turnover numbers of usual and atypical cholinesterases were the same: 15,000 mumol of benzoylcholine hydrolyzed/min/mumol of active site; 48,000 min-1 for o-nitrophenylbutyrate; and 0.0025 min-1 for N-methyl-(7-dimethylcarbamoxy)quinolinium iodide.
-They had identical rate constants for carbamylation, (5.0 min-1) and for decarbamylation (0.15 h-1).
+The turnover numbers of usual and atypical cholinesterases were the same: 15,000 μmol of benzoylcholine hydrolyzed/min/μmol of active site; 48,000 min−1 for o-nitrophenylbutyrate; and 0.0025 min−1 for N-methyl-(7-dimethylcarbamoxy)quinolinium iodide.
+They had identical rate constants for carbamylation, (5.0 min−1) and for decarbamylation (0.15 h−1).
 The major difference between the two genetically determined forms of the enzyme was substrate affinity, KD being 0.16 mM for usual and 5.4 mM for atypical cholinesterase, for the fluorescent probe substrate.
 Km for the uncharged ester, o-nitrophenylbutyrate, was 0.14 mM for both enzymes, whereas Km for benzoylcholine was 0.005 mM for usual and 0.024 mM for atypical cholinesterase.
-We interpret these data to mean that the two enzymes differ only in the structure of their anionic site.
+This means that the two enzymes differ only in the structure of their anionic site.